-Organisms living together in a community influence each other directly or indirectly under natural condition.
-All vital process of living such as growth, nutrition, reproduction required interactions between individuals of same species, or between species which are inter- and intra-related.
+Organisms living together in a community influence each other directly or indirectly under natural conditions.
+All vital process of living such as growth, nutrition, reproduction required interactions between individuals of same species, or between species which are inter and intra-related.
 Such relationships of individuals in a population of an ecosystem is called biological interaction.

 Different types of positive interactions are: